 - PHIL 4430: Philosophy of the Natural Sciences (iTunes U)

-are developed, they will be put in the rotation of our online offerings so that online
+As new courses are developed, they will be put in the rotation of our online offerings

-Online majors are able to enroll in sections of online/distance learning courses reserved
+Online majors are able to enroll in special sections of online courses reserved just

 of "seats" and sections reserved just for online majors.